abdenlab/jointly-hic/examples/breast-tissue-joint-analysis/README.md

-# README: Analysis of HiC, ATAC-seq, ChIP-seq, RNA-seq, and DNase-seq Data in MCF-7 Cells and Healthy Breast Tissues
+# README: Analysis of HiC, ATAC-seq, ChIP-seq, RNA-seq, and DNase-seq Data in MCF-7 Cells and Human Breast Tissues

 ## Overview
 This repository provides